Varroa destructor on drone

 Chemical pesticides are designed to kill pests, and unfortunately, they can also harm beneficial insects such as bees.
 When bees come into contact with chemical pesticides, they can experience various harmful effects, including disorientation, paralysis, and death.
 Furthermore, the colony can be impacted if the queen bee is exposed to the pesticides, which can lead to a decline in the population.

-Chemical pesticides can also leave harmful residues in honey, which can be harmful to both the bees and consumers.
+As well as this, chemical pesticides can also leave harmful residues in honey, which can be harmful to both the bees and consumers.
 Honey is a primary source of food for bees, and when chemical pesticides are used, residues can be left in the honey that bees consume.
 This can lead to a decline in bee health, affecting their ability to pollinate crops and produce honey.
 Moreover, when humans consume honey that contains harmful residues, it can be detrimental to their health.

-Additionally, mechanical control methods like using screened bottom boards to prevent pest infestations do not involve the use of chemicals and do not harm bees.
+Mechanical control methods like using screened bottom boards to prevent pest infestations do not involve the use of chemicals and do not harm bees.
 Integrated pest management (IPM) combines various pest management techniques, including cultural, biological, and mechanical control methods, to manage pests while reducing reliance on chemical pesticides.
 IPM is an effective natural pest management technique that is safer for bees and promotes the overall health of bee colonies.

 Environmentally friendly